remoteintech/remote-jobs/company-profiles/kaufland-ecommerce.md

 ### Product Manager

 Our first priority is: **creating customer value**.
 When you have a great product that customers love, everything else will follow.
-We use design thinking and involve people from different parts of the company, to make sure we identify and refine the best ideas to successfully address customer needs and solve real customer problems.
+We use design thinking and involve people from different parts of the company, to make sure we identify and refine the best ideas to successfully address customer needs and solve kaufland.de customer problems.
 We think outside the box and take calculated risks.

 We ensure that our team delivers the best possible economical outcome!
 We efine the vision and strategy for our product that is aligned with the company goals.
 We use objectives and key results instead of roadmaps, since we want to make every decision based on the most recent information.
 In many cases, we don’t know the best solutions, so we talk to customers a lot, analyze data thoroughly and run many multivariate tests.
 The most important tools that we use are: **Optimizely, Contentsquare, Speedcurve, Tableau, BigQuery, our own UX lab, Google Analytics 360, Confluence and Jira.**

 ### Product Designer / UX Researcher

 Our team of Product Designers and UX researchers are working with our cross-functional product teams across the whole customer journey.
 Product Designers work alongside the product owners and software engineers to solve problems and build products our customers love.
 They are passionate about innovative ideas and embrace an agile and customer and data-centric way of working.
 Rapidly building, testing and iterating on prototypes is one of the most important responsibilities of the Product Designer, utilizing product discovery techniques like design sprints, usability labs, A/B tests etc. The habits, emotions and needs of our users are always the main focus here.
-The Product Designer also takes care of our pattern library, defining new patterns and further developing existing patterns to deliver a consistent user experience across the full real.digital marketplace.
+The Product Designer also takes care of our pattern library, defining new patterns and further developing existing patterns to deliver a consistent user experience across the full kaufland.de marketplace.

 Tools like **Sketch, Invision, Figma, ProtoPie and the Adobe Creative Cloud suite** help us with our tasks.
 On the other hand, the UX researcher supports product teams during the planning, execution and analysis process of user research activities.
 Our UX researchers have profound experience in qualitative and quantitative user research methodologies.